 We use persistent cookies to enable our website to recognise you when you visit.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

-We may collect and use your personal information for undertaking marketing by email, software app, telephone and post.
+We may collect and use your personal information for undertaking marketing by email, software app, telephone, post and SMS.

 We may send you certain marketing communications (including electronic marketing communications to existing customers) if it is in our legitimate interests to do so for marketing and business development purposes.